Associate Professor of Finance

-Rajkamal Iyer is an Assistant Professor of Finance at the MIT Sloan School of Management.
+Rajkamal Iyer is an Associate Professor of Finance at the MIT Sloan School of Management.

 Iyer’s research focuses on the area of banking and contract theory, with a particular interest in understanding the role of interbank markets in the provision of liquidity.
 Recent research projects include examining the factors that mitigate depositor incentive to run on banks and examining how market participants overcome frictions in contracting.